Improved Group Robustness via Classifier Retraining on Independent Splits: Experimental Details

-Here, we provide evidences that ERM trained models produce the best features for worst-group robustness.
-We conduct an experiment on Waterbird, where instead of using ERM to obtain a feature extractor, we perform GDRO and Reweighing instead on the first phase.
-The results are in table \ref{tab:feature-extractor}.
-While using reweighing or GDRO for the first phase defeats the purpose of reducing the amount of group-labels needed (whereas ERM doesn't need any), it is informative to examine the features alone.
+In this section, we examine the different factors that can potentially impact the quality of the feature extractor.

-Here, we see that even though ERM does not use group-labels, it provides the best features for robust classifier retraining on independent split.
+\paragraph{Impact of The Feature Extractor's Algorithms.} We provide evidence that ERM-trained models produce the best features for worst-group robustness.
+We conduct an experiment on Waterbird, where instead of using ERM to obtain a feature extractor, we perform group DRO and Reweighing instead in the first phase.
+The results are presented in Table \ref{tab:feature-extractor}.
+While using reweighing or group DRO for the first phase defeats the purpose of reducing the number of group labels needed (whereas ERM doesn't need any), it is informative to examine the features alone.
+There, we see that even though ERM does not use group labels, it provides the best features for robust classifier retraining on an independent split.